robinsxdgi/Demand-Response/README.md

-Two ways to see the code:
+Two ways to read the code and visualizations:

 1. Jupyter notebook: download the code files, which include 6 notebooks named in the format "PreferenceLearning-Part(N).ipynb", where N = 1, 2, 3, ..., 6.
 Then open them in the Jupyter notebook, and you will also see the visualizations and some comments along the figures.